espilya/lain-face-detection/README.md

 ## Lain image detection using Inception V3 and LBP Cascade

+TODO:
+- Adapt this project to classify Lain's mood.

 Brief overview of the history behind this projcet
 ------------
 Here we are, again.
 Another shot at creating a "Lain vs All" classifier that works on universally any type of image.
 My [last attempt at that](https://github.com/d9x33/lain-vs-hotdog) was a complete failure.
 At the beginning, my plan was to just put a bunch of random, messy Lain images that I didn't filter against a bunch of random images hoping it'd work.
 Unsurprisingly, it didn't.
 So I scrapped the project and turned it into a binary classifier of Lain vs Hot-dogs - better than nothing, I suppose.